Royal-design/todo-list/README.md

-# Created TODO-LIST with RECAT
+# Created TODO-LIST with REACT

 **Note: You can add new task task, check completed task and also the time was also displayed**